lilydjwg/nvchecker/docs/usage.rst

   source = "git_pygit2"

-This is equivalent to the ``git`` source, but uses pygit2/libgit2 instead of invoking the ``git`` executable.
+This is similar to the ``git`` source, but uses pygit2/libgit2 instead of invoking the ``git`` executable.
 It is useful in environments where Python packages can be installed but external binaries cannot be executed.